 Every year the IIHF World Junior Championship gives us a glimpse at tomorrow’s superstars and Olympians, many of whom are proud to wear the red Maple Leaf on the front of their jerseys.

-When Team Canada steps onto the ice on Boxing Day (following the *RBC Road to the World Juniors pre-tournament that kicks off on Friday), we will we be looking at the future of Canadian hockey, as well as the future of the NHL.
+When Team Canada steps onto the ice on Boxing Day we will we be looking at the future of Canadian hockey, as well as the future of the NHL.

-Team Canada has a long history of fielding teams that are powered by top-level goal scorers and playmakers.
-However, recently their formula for success seems to be off.
+Over the years, Canada has had a long history of fielding teams that are powered by top-level goal scorers and playmakers.
+However, one Canadian World Juniors roster stands out among the rest.

 The “All-Star” Team of 2005